mbizhani/Dockage/README.md

 # Dockage
-This repo is for a bunch of work around with Docker.
+This repo is for a bunch of works around Docker & K8S.

 ## Images
 This section has real examples for creating Docker images for specific purposes: